ben/writings/rebase.md

 There's an entry in the log for every commit you've ever made on your machine.
 It'll look something like this:

-	8672898 my_feature@{0}: rebase finished: refs/heads/my_feature onto <sha>
+	8672898 my_feature@{0}: rebase finished: refs/heads/my_feature onto 72637a5
 	7b47989 my_feature@{1}: commit: Fixed #7294
 	c6cb71b my_feature@{2}: clone: from http://url.to/origin/repo

-The lines are in reverse date order; newest at the top.
+The lines are in reverse date order; the newest entry is at the top.
 The first line shows the most recent change: a rebase.
-Undoing the rebase is usually as simple as this:
+Undoing a rebase is usually as simple as this:

 	$ git reset --hard my_feature@{1}